What to Expect During a Ketamine Infusion

 Meet the team before you commit to anything

 The easiest way to feel at ease is to see the clinic and meet your provider.
-Consultations are currently free — in person or via Zoom.
+Consultations are $49 — applied toward treatment if you're a candidate, fully refunded if not.
+In person or via Zoom.

 or call (904) 877-1100